-Prerequisites: MGMT 515 and TECH 515.
 In this course, students will be introduced to electronic commerce applications in accounting, finance, information systems, computer science, and engineering.
 Students will examine electronic commerce from a global perspective in order to gain an understanding of applications of electronic commerce.

-Prerequisites as indicated for specific courses must be completed prior to taking the elective.
-Students have the option to take a program core course from a program in which they are not enrolled as an elective.
+Each master's degree curriculum has four elective courses that are listed on each program's curriculum section pages in the catalog.
+Prerequisites as indicated for specific courses must be completed prior to taking an elective course that requires requisite knowledge.
+Master's program students have the option to take a core course from a program in which they are not enrolled as an elective if prerequisites are met.
+The elective courses across all programs are listed in alphabetical order below.